AI Training and Adoption

 Is training enough on its own?

 Sometimes.
 For some teams it is the right first step.
-In other cases, training quickly reveals one or two repetitive workflows that should move into implementation.
+In other cases, training quickly reveals one or two repetitive workflows that deserve a fixed-scope build.

 What makes training actually useful?